SetVenue Adult Production Policy

 9.3 Damage Hold and Property Cleaning for Adult Productions

-Hosts of Opted-In Listings may set a higher Damage Hold for Adult Production Bookings via Host Rules.
-The Damage Hold for an Adult Production Booking will be the higher of the Listing default or any Adult Production-specific Damage Hold the Host has configured.
+Hosts of Opted-In Listings may require a higher Damage Hold for Adult Production Bookings via Host Rules; any such adult-specific Damage Hold must be disclosed on the Listing or in the Booking summary before checkout.
 Higher Damage Holds account for the heightened risk of property damage and cleanup costs associated with Adult Production set-strikes.

 Following any Adult Production Booking, the Guest must restore the property to commercial production-cleanup standard, including (i) removal of all production materials, set dressing, fluids, and biohazard materials; (ii) disinfection of all surfaces with biohazard-rated disinfectants; (iii) disposal of any used personal-protective-equipment, condoms, dental dams, or single-use materials in accordance with applicable biohazard-disposal regulations under Cal.
 Code Regs. tit.
-8 § 5193.1 and any analogous state-law equivalents; and (iv) restoration of the property to its pre-Booking condition.
+8 § 5193 (as applied by Cal/OSHA to adult film production) and any analogous state-law equivalents; and (iv) restoration of the property to its pre-Booking condition.
 Cleanup costs in excess of the standard cleaning fee may be deducted from the Damage Hold per the Dispute Resolution Policy.

 10. Reporting Violations